rkirsling/modallogic/API-Reference.md

 MPL is a library for parsing and evaluating well-formed formulas (wffs) of modal propositional logic.

-MPL has a single dependency, [Underscore.js](http://underscorejs.org/), to ensure compatibility with browsers that do not support JavaScript 1.6.
+MPL has a single dependency, [Underscore.js](http://underscorejs.org/), to ensure compatibility with browsers that do not support ES5 higher-order functions.

 ## Parsing and displaying wffs